-- 1 The controls are set and the door lock handle moved right into the lock position. - 2 The oven begins to heat. - For your safety, when the locking temperature is reached the oven door can not be opened (the word LOCK will be on in the Electronic Range Control display). - 4 When the 31/2 hour clean cycle is over the oven begins to cool - 5 When the temperature has fallen below locking temperature (about 20-30 minutes after oven goes off at end of clean cycle) the door can be opened
+- 1. The controls are set. - The word CLEAN will be on in the display, the oven begins to heat and the door locks automatically. - For your safety the oven door can not be opened (the word LOCK will be on in the Electronic Range Control display.) - When the 31⁄2 hour clean cycle is over the word CLEAN will be off in the display the oven begins to cool. - When the temperature has fallen below locking temperature the door can be opened (the word LOCK will be off in the display).

-After a cleaning cycle, the oven door cannot be unlocked unless:

-The temperature has had time to drop to a safe level and the word LOCK is off in the Electronic Range Control display (20-30 minutes).
+After a cleaing cycle, the oven door cannot be unlocked unless: The temperature has had time to drop to a safe level and the word LOCK is off in the Electronic Range Control display.